How Michael K. Williams helped Baltimore rapper DDM find his voice

 “I started doing other projects and I had to get back into that space.
 A lot of that stuff is very traumatic,” he said of his lapses with the project.
 “When I came back to it I was able to do it correctly but also it was like a therapy session for me.
 By going through all that at the same time I had to relive a lot of moments in my life that I had actually blocked out to the point where I almost forgot about them.
 It was a lot.”

-Though it uses Williams’ character as a muse,” “The Ballad of Omar” isn’t a fictionalized role-play situation.
+Though it uses Williams’s character as a muse, “The Ballad of Omar” isn’t a fictionalized role-play situation.
 What the project does is chronicle DDM’s life growing up in an inner-city West Baltimore neighborhood, pushed to toughen up because he’s surrounded by people who tell him his softness and sexuality are signs of weakness.
-That experience is used to draw a parallel between him and Omarwho — by the time he’s first seen plotting a robbery — likely experienced a similar type of conditioning in his fictional version of West Baltimore.
+That experience is used to draw a parallel between him and Omar who — by the time he’s first seen plotting a robbery — probably experienced a similar type of conditioning in his fictional version of West Baltimore.

 “I could just really relate to the character because I knew men like that — not necessarily that would stick you up — but who were from the streets who were gay.
 They had a tough edge but behind closed doors were softies,” he elaborated.
 “When I look at ‘The Ballad of Omar’ as a project, it basically tells you how a person becomes who they are.
 Even though we didn’t get this huge origin story moment from the Omar character, I gave him an origin story through my own life.”